I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONLymphedema is an abnormal accumulation of lymph fluid in subcutaneous tissues or body cavities due to obstruction of lymphatic flow.
-Lymphedema can be subdivided into primary and secondary lymphedema.
-Primary lymphedema has no recognizable etiology, while secondary lymphedema is related to a variety of causes including surgical removal of lymph nodes, post-radiation fibrosis, scarring of lymphatic channels or congenital anomalies.
-Treatment options include mechanical measures (compression garments, bandaging, manual massage, pneumatic compression devices (i.e., lymphedema pumps), drugs, or rarely, surgery.
+Lymphedema is an abnormal accumulation of lymph fluid in subcutaneous tissues or body cavities due to obstruction of lymphatic flow.
+Lymphedema can be subdivided into primary and secondary categories.
+Primary lymphedema has no recognizable etiology, while secondary lymphedema is related to a variety of causes including surgical removal of lymph nodes, post-radiation fibrosis, scarring of lymphatic channels, or congenital anomalies.
+Treatment includes compression garments, drugs, bandaging, manual lymphatic drainage, and pneumatic compression devices (i.e., lymphedema pumps).
+Comprehensive decongestive therapy combines manual drainage, bandaging, exercises and skin care, and may also include compression garments, dietary recommendations and/or breathing exercises.
+Rarely, surgery is used as a treatment option.

-Lymphedema pumps consist of pneumatic cuffs that are connected to a pump.
+Pneumatic compression pumps consist of pneumatic cuffs that are connected to a pump.
 They use compressed air to apply pressure to the affected limb.
-The intention is to force excess lymph fluid out of the limb and into central body compartments where lymphatic drainage should be preserved.
-Many different pneumatic compression pumps for treating lymphedema are available, with varying materials, design, degree of pressure and complexity.
+The intention is to force excess lymph fluid out of the limb and into central body compartments in which lymphatic drainage should be preserved.
+Many different pneumatic compression pumps for treating lymphedema are available, with varying materials, design, degree of pressure, and complexity.
 There are three primary types of pumps as follows:

 Several pneumatic compression pumps indicated for primary or adjunctive treatment of primary or secondary (e.g., post-mastectomy) lymphedema have been cleared for marketing by the FDA through the 510(k) process.
-Examples of devices with these indications that are intended for home or clinic/hospital use include the Compression pump, Model GS-128 (Medmark Technologies, LLC); the Sequential Circulator (BioCompression Systems, Inc.); and the Lympha-Press (Mego Afek, Israel).
-Device manufacturers generally have a line of products for different applications and to treat different affected areas of the body.
-A pump with another variation in pump design, the Flexitouch™ (Tactile Systems Technology, Inc.) was cleared by the FDA in 2006.
+Examples of devices with these indications that are intended for home or clinic/hospital use include the Compression Pump, Model GS-128 (Medmark Technologies, Perkasie, PA); the Sequential Circulator® (BioCompression Systems, Moonachie, NJ); the Lympha Press® and Lympha-Press Optimal (Mego Afek, Israel), the Flexitouch™ system (Tactile Medical, formerly Tactile Systems Technology); and the PowerPress Unit Sequential Circulator (Neomedic, Chatsworth, CA).

 Related medical policies include Bioimpedence Devices for Detection of Lymphedema and End Diastolic Pneumatic Compression Boot as a Treatment of Peripheral Vascular Disease or Lymphedema.

-Lymphedema pumps may be used in lymphedema clinics or purchased or rented for home use.
-This policy addresses the home use of lymphedema pumps.
+Pneumatic compression pumps may be used in lymphedema clinics or purchased or rented for home use.
+This policy addresses the home use of these pumps.

 Single compartment or multi-chamber programmable lymphedema pumps applied to the limb are considered medically necessary for the treatment of lymphedema when: